 - White – White blemishes appear as white spots spread across your cheeks or larger part of the face due to fungal infection or other reasons.
 Whiteheads are common types of white blemishes.

-Best Treatments For Blemishes On Face
+Treatments For Blemishes On Face

-- Topical medications – The dermatologist prescribes topical medications as the first line of treatment against common face blemishes.
+- Topical Medications – The dermatologist prescribes topical medications as the first line of treatment against common face blemishes.
 In case of mild to medium blemishes, topical creams or lotions containing Vitamin A are generally prescribed.
 Some examples include tretinoin, tazarotene and adapalene.

 The dermatologists also suggest using creams containing benzoyl peroxide and salicylic acid to remove the blemishes.
 Various products containing salicylic acid as an active ingredient are easily available in the market and can be used every day to prevent blemishes.
 The topical creams and gels work by reducing the inflammation and killing the bacteria present inside the pore to help fade away the blemish.

-- Oral medications – For people suffering from severe blemishes, the dermatologists may prescribe medications to be taken orally along with topical ones.
+- Oral Medications – For people suffering from severe blemishes, the dermatologists may prescribe medications to be taken orally along with topical ones.
 Oral antibiotics are usually prescribed and results can be seen within 6 weeks.
 Tetracycline is a popular antibiotic prescribed by the dermatologists in India but the course duration differs from person to person.